Craft Mobile FAQ

 Will I have a boiler in my home?

 No, your home has an HIU (heat interface unit) instead of a boiler.
-It looks similar and you’ll usually find it in a cupboard.
-We provide an all-inclusive service and take care of all serving and maintenance for the HIU.
+It looks similar to a boiler and you’ll usually find it in a cupboard.
+As part of our all-inclusive service, we and take care of all servicing and maintenance for the HIU.

 Do you provide my electricity too?